 “There's a need for academic rigour – a need for somebody to be at a certain distance and have permission to criticize you, which you don't always get with consultants.”

 NBS has also had a profound impact on our academic partners.
 Many of our research partners shift their careers.
-They are inspired to continue working closely with practitioners, answering questions to real-world problems.
+They are inspired to continue working closely with practitioners, finding answers to real-world problems.